January in Melbourne means summer is in full swing, with long, warm days and plenty of events going on around the city.

 There are two public holidays in January in Melbourne:

-- New Year’s Day – this year celebrated on Monday 2 January
+- New Year’s Day – Wednesday 1 January

-- Australia Day / Invasion Day – Thursday 26 January
+- Australia Day / Invasion Day – Sunday 26 January, with the public holiday falling on Monday 27 January

 Major events and festivals in January